Michigan Tech Accreditation Sustained by Higher Learning Commission

 August 2, 2012—

-The Higher Learning Commission has reaffirmed Michigan Technological University’s accreditation, the Board of Control learned Aug.
+The Higher Learning Commission has reaffirmed Michigan Technological University’s accreditation, the Board of Trustees learned Aug.
 2.

 “It is fair to say that Michigan Tech passed with flying colors,” said Board Member Lenora Ashford.